amin-reda/IoT-Smart-Radar-Tracker/README.md

 # 🚀 IoT Smart Radar Tracker

+An IoT-based **object tracking system** designed for real-time surveillance and automatic target tracking.

-An IoT-based smart radar system that combines **Arduino hardware** with **Python Computer Vision** to detect, monitor, and track objects in real time.
+The system combines **Arduino hardware** with **Python Computer Vision** to detect and track objects in real time.
+An **HC-SR04 ultrasonic sensor** performs 180° scanning, while a **Pan-Tilt mechanism** controlled by two servo motors enables two-axis target movement.

-The system performs **180° scanning**, measures object distance using an ultrasonic sensor, processes camera input through Computer Vision, and controls a **Pan-Tilt mechanism** to track detected targets.

 ---

 ## 🎯 Project Overview

-The **IoT Smart Radar Tracker** is a team-based project that combines **IoT, Embedded Systems, Computer Vision, and Python** to create an interactive real-time tracking and surveillance system.
+The **Smart Radar System** is a team-based IoT project that combines:

-The system integrates an **Arduino UNO R4 Minima**, **HC-SR04 ultrasonic sensor**, servo motors, camera, buzzer, and Python-based Computer Vision.
+* 📡 Ultrasonic sensing
+* 👁️ Computer Vision
+* 🔄 180° radar scanning
+* 🎯 Pan-Tilt target tracking
+* 💻 Python-based processing
+* 🔌 Arduino-Python serial communication
+* 🔊 Alert system

-The goal is to detect objects, estimate their distance, and automatically orient the Pan-Tilt mechanism toward detected targets while providing real-time feedback through the computer interface.
+When an object is detected, the system processes the available sensor and camera information and automatically controls the Pan-Tilt mechanism toward the target.

+The system also includes a **laser diode** for visual pointing and a **buzzer** for alerts.

 ---